 Carefully investigate your future competitors and their naming practices to avoid similarities.
 Then ask your friends, family, and complete strangers (preferably locals) for their opinion.
 Soon enough, through all that research, one name will surely come out as the winner.
 In the end, you want to run a successful coffee shop, so don’t ignore things like costs to set one up, and the potential for return/profits in your business.

 After picking a suitable name for our cafe, then it’s probably time to choose the best equipment for your shop, including a commercial espresso machine!
 Check out and compare some of the best ones in the market right here.

-The names of successful coffee shops include Sheri’s Coffee House, Cpl.
+The names of successful coffee shops include Sightglass, Stumptown Coffee, Sheri’s Coffee House, Cpl.
 Ray’s Coffee, Coffee Amici, to list but a few.
-As you can see, they utilize names and primary business to give the customers an idea of what to expect.
+As you can see, they utilise names and primary business to give the customers an idea of what to expect.

 Yes, coffee shops do sell food, and the menu may vary from simple snacks to full-on breakfast or brunch.
 However, running a kitchen on top of the café might be too much at the start, so it’s best to include some snack but avoid the expense and hustle of preparing meals.

 Starbucks founders drew inspiration from Herman Melville’s classic Moby Dick.
 The first mate of Pequod (the whaling ship) was named Starbuck, and the book-loving founders named their coffee shop chain after him.

 - Bickle, M. (2011, Jan 10).
 The Power of a Name: Branding Your Company for the Future.
 Retrieved from https://www.forbes.com/sites/prospernow/2011/01/10/the-power-of-a-name-branding-your-company-for-the-future/